 The National Guide can be used in conjunction with the RACGP Guidelines for preventive activities in general practice ‘red book’ and with the Medicare Benefits Schedule rebate item 715: Health assessment for Aboriginal and Torres Strait Islander people.

-*The second edition is currently under revision with the expected release date for the third edition to be late 2017.
+*The second edition is currently under revision and the expected release date for the third edition is early 2018.

 3 The health of young people